chickymonkeys/chickymonkeys.github.io/content/home.md

 Welcome to my website!
 I am currently a Doctoral Candidate at the [Department of Economics](https://www.nhh.no/en/departments/economics/) of the [Norwegian School of Economics (NHH)](https://www.nhh.no/en/).
 I am also affiliated with the [Centre for Empirical Labor Economics (FAIR-CELE)](https://www.nhh.no/en/research-centres/fair/).

-My research focuses on the use of rigorous causal identification and data science techniques to investigate on topics at the intersection of Political Economy, Finance and Labour Economics.
+My research focuses on the use of micro-econometric tools and data science techniques to investigate on topics at the intersection of Political Economy, Finance and Labour Economics.

 I am on the 2022-23 academic job market and will be available for interviews.